m4ttr4ymond/instrumentDatabase/README.md

 modified to work with other card readers, but I would need to do some research in order to support others.
 It doesn’t really matter though, as you can type in the information by hand anyway.

+Additionally, this program has built in support for TaoTronics USB Barcode Scanner 0878130.
+Click on the search button on the main winform and scan a barcode in order to search the library for that instrument.

 Additionally, the email domains are hard-coded in and are specific to my school, but with some very basic programming skills someone would be able to alter them to work wit whatever email domains.